Highlights From Pennsylvania's Newest Preserve

 Things To Do

-The preserve is open to the public daily, from dawn until dusk, for hiking, bird watching, photography and other passive nature-based activities.
+The preserve is open to the public daily, from dawn until dusk, for bird watching, photography, hiking (view a trail map) and other passive nature-based activities.
 The property is open to public hunting through the Pennsylvania Game Commission’s Public Access Cooperator Program through the Pennsylvania Game Commission’s Public Access Cooperator Program.

-Parking and trailhead for Cove Mountain Preserve is located at the upper gravel parking lot for the Wesley United Methodist Church of Marysville at 450 Sylvan St, Marylsville, PA 17053.
+NOTE: Parking and a trailhead for Cove Mountain Preserve is located at the upper gravel parking lot for the Wesley United Methodist Church of Marysville (450 Sylvan St, Marysville, PA 17053).

 Traveling from the south: